Shaurya: Plot

-After the meeting, however, Kavya heads to her office where she writes and later publishes a slanderous article about Brigadier Pratap in a local daily; with naming Siddhant as the source of information.
+After the meeting, however, Kavya heads to her office where she writes and later publishes a slanderous article about Brigadier Pratap in a local daily; naming Siddhant as the source of information.
 The article spreads like wildfire and ends up causing huge embarrassment to the Army, thus leading Siddhant to get hauled up by his superiors.

 A furious Siddhant later confronts Kavya and accuses her of betrayal and cheap sensationalism, at the cost of his reputation.
 Kavya instead hits back and accuses Siddhant of negligence and immaturity.
 She further tells him to focus on his job rather than worrying about a silly article.

 Siddhant's superiors reprimand him for his actions as Brigadier Pratap is later revealed to be a highly decorated officer with a spotless reputation.
 Siddhant wishes for a meeting with Brigadier Pratap so as to apologize to him in person.
-The authorities grant him the permission and Sid heads out to meet Pratap, who is deployed at a forward area near the LOC.
+The authorities grant him the permission and Siddhant heads out to meet Pratap, who is deployed at a forward area near the LOC.

-Sid, on meeting Pratap, gets intimidated.
+Siddhant, on meeting Pratap, gets intimidated.
 He profusely apologizes for his actions but Pratap simply brushes the incident away.
-Seeing Pratap's jovial mood, Sid tries to press Pratap for more information regarding the Rathore murder case; but a dismissive Pratap coldly rebuffs him.
-Sid then tries to get access to the scene of the crime and to his relief Pratap accepts his request.
+Seeing Pratap's jovial mood, Siddhant tries to press Pratap for more information regarding the Rathore murder case; but a dismissive Pratap coldly rebuffs him.
+Siddhant then tries to get access to the scene of the crime and to his relief Pratap accepts his request.
 Siddhant analyzes the scene of the crime and suspects something amiss.
-He tries to reach out to the local populace but he encounters their distrust towards army personnel.
-Vowing to get to the bottom of the case, Sid heads back to Srinagar.
+He tries to reach out to the local populace but he encounters their towards Vowing to get to the bottom of the case, Siddhant heads back to Srinagar.
 He then meets up with Javed, informing him of his meeting with Brigadier Pratap.
-Javed, for the first time, speaks; and asks Sid whether he thinks Javed is innocent or guilty.
-A baffled Sid tells Javed that he will inform his decision to the court along with presenting all the necessary facts.
+Javed, for the first time, speaks; and asks Siddhant whether he thinks Javed is innocent or guilty.
+A baffled Siddhant tells Javed that he will inform his decision to the court along with presenting all the necessary facts.